HyperSprite/gatsby-dev-blog/blog/2018-04-16-npm-version.md

 Here are the rules of thumb
 Major: Something that was working is going to break.
-The major change tells people and automated systems, to look a little closer at this before you upgrade and make sure you understand the implications.
+The major change tells people and automated systems to look a little closer at this before you upgrade and make sure you understand the implications.
-Minor: New features are probably added but nothing should break, but if something does, you know where to look first.
+Minor: New features are probably added, but nothing should break.
+If something does, you know where to look first.
 Patch: Mainly fixes, this should not cause any issues with automated updates.